davidrhyswhite/rust-github/README.md

 ### Get a user

-This request will return a single `gitHub::users::User` struct.
+This request will return a single `github::users::User` struct.

 ```rust
 extern crate github;